Ada-Developers-Academy/core-unit-2/api-1-setup-read/intro-to-hello-books.md

 ### Problems Sets

-After completing all the lessons for a single topic, the problems set direct us to implement the new features introduced in that Learn topic in our forked and cloned version of the [Hello Books API](https://github.com/AdaGold/hello-books-api).
+After completing all the lessons for a single topic, the problem sets direct us to implement the new features introduced in that Learn topic in our forked and cloned version of the [Hello Books API](https://github.com/AdaGold/hello-books-api).
 This additional practice will reinforce the new skills learned, provide an opportunity for debugging practice, and ensure our local flask set-up is working.

 For this work, we should practice making small, atomic commits